swyxio/brain/README.md

 # swyx's second brain

-this is my public obsidian store of resources and lists and stuff, available on:
+This is my public obsidian store of resources and lists and stuff, available on:

 - Github: https://github.com/sw-yx/brain (PRs welcome)
 - Obsidian: https://publish.obsidian.md/swyx

 These notes are "raw" - not a replacement for my personal output channels ([site](https://swyx.io), [newsletter](https://swyx.io/subscribe), [mixtape](https://swyx.io/mixtape), [youtube](https://youtube.com/swyxTV)), where I will continue to publish my more polished work.
+You can read more about [why I picked Obsidian here](https://www.swyx.io/obsidian-brain).

 ## Subsribe to Diffs